HS remission: Bacteriophage therapy & Intermittent fasting

-Hidradenitis suppurativa HS remission – Hidradenitis suppurativa is a chronic auto inflammatory condition which, although not fatal, is extremely painful and severely reduces the quality of life.
-Unfortunately, not much research has been aimed to understanding HS in the medical community as well as the lack of awareness of Hidradenitis suppurativa in society.
+Hidradenitis suppurativa is a chronic autoinflammatory condition which, although not fatal, is extremely painful and severely reduces the quality of life.
+HS remission is practically unheard of, and many are ready to accept even the slightest methods that bring relief.
+Unfortunately, not much research has been aimed at understanding HS in the medical community as well as the lack of awareness of Hidradenitis suppurativa in society.

-Even doctor themselves, do not always recognize the symptoms, which leaves patients left undiagnosed or misdiagnosed.
+Even doctors themselves, do not always recognize the symptoms, which leaves patients left undiagnosed or misdiagnosed.
 Some claim it is genetic, others say it is environmental.
 Truth be told, there simply isn’t much research on Hidradenitis suppurativa.
-Some patients suffer from HS on its own, such as myself, whilst others have an addition of other conditions that either come prior or after their HS.
-It can affect anyone, regardless sex, ethnicity or lifestyle.
+Some patients suffer from HS on its own, such as myself, whilst others have an addition of other conditions that either come prior to or after their HS.
+It can affect anyone, regardless of sex, ethnicity, or lifestyle.

 Life with HS

-Many doctors were seen, and all sorts of treatments where tried and tested.
-The only options I refused to be a testing subject for were retinoids, chemo and immune suppressors.
+Many doctors were seen, and all sorts of treatments were tried and tested.
+The only options I refused to be a testing subject for were retinoids, chemo, and immune suppressors.
 I grew up with Hidradenitis suppurativa and always saw it as a puzzle to solve.
 After many years I even came to a point of accepting it as part of who I am.

 HS and support groups